Visual-AI/PruneVid/README.md

 # Evaluation

-As PuneVid is a training-free method, we can directly apply it on the pre-trained models.
+As PruneVid is a training-free method, we can directly apply it on the pre-trained models.

 The provided scripts for evaluating model performance is given in `scripts/eval.sh`.
 Below is the script for evaluating the performance on MVBench, where you can edit the hyper-parameters whatever you want.
 The default setting is used in our paper.